School of Peace Studies

 - Ph.D.
 Conflict Analysis and Resolution

-Ami Carpenter is an Assistant Professor at the Joan B. Kroc School of Peace Studies at University of San Diego.
+Ami Carpenter is an Associate Professor at the Joan B. Kroc School of Peace Studies at University of San Diego.
 She holds a PhD from George Mason University and has taught courses on international, community and organizational conflict prevention and resolution at George Mason University (Arlington, Virginia), National Taurida Vernatsky University (Simferopol, Ukraine), and California State University (Dominguez Hills).
 Dr. Carpenter worked on numerous initiatives as a mediator, facilitator, trainer, and conflict resolution consultant.
 She currently advises the San Diego Commission on Gang Prevention and Intervention and the San Diego County Advisory Council on Human and Child Sex Trafficking.
 Her previous publications cover resilience in fragile states and violent conflict in Mexico and Central America.
 Her research focuses on community resilience to violence, and the criminal dimensions of political conflicts.
 Currently, she is researching vulnerability and resilience to conflict in Iraqi and Guatemalan communities, and the connection between transnational gangs and criminal networks in Central America.

 Books & Book Chapters